Read your latest personalised notifications

 The ESC Atlas of Cardiology provides a vast array of CVD data across the ESC's 56 member countries.
 See how your country compares for CVD risk factors, disease prevelance, cardiology resources and much more.

-The ESC has representatives working with the European Commission's Expert groups on e-Health to ensure the interests of cardiovascular healthcare professionals and their patients are represented:
+The ESC has representatives working with the European Commission's expert group on Digital Health, the eHealth Stakeholder Group, to ensure the interests of cardiovascular healthcare professionals and their patients.

-The European Heart Health Charter was developed by the European Society of Cardiology and the European Heart Network, in collaboration with the European Commission and WHO Regional Office for Europe, to prevent cardiovascular disease in Europe.
-Find out more
+The European Heart Health Charter was developed by the ESC and the European Heart Network (EHN), in collaboration with the European Commission and WHO Regional Office for Europe, to prevent cardiovascular disease in Europe.
+Find out more.

-If you are interested in becoming involved with the ESC's advocacy programme, please contact us at email@example.com.
+If you are interested in getting involved with the ESC's advocacy activities, please contact us indicating the category EU Affairs.

 Our mission: To reduce the burden of cardiovascular disease